Hedge funds score big win bankrolling tax refund case

 Last year, the four investment funds, which were holders of some of the parent company’s $200 million in bonds, agreed to pony up a war chest of up to $12 million to carry on the fight.

-Halcyon, Davidson Kempner and Farallon declined to comment.
-Alden did not immediately return a request for comment.
+Halcyon declined to comment and the other three funds did not immediately return a request for comment.

 FDIC spokesman David Barr said the agency does not comment on litigation.